coderehan/Android-Security-Interview-Preparation/README.md

  ↓
 Understand application logic

-Obfuscation makes this harder, but doesn't make reverse engineering impossible.
+Obfuscation makes this harder, but does not make reverse engineering impossible.

 💡 Real-life example

-An attacker downloads your APK and analyzes it to discover how your authentication logic works.
+An attacker downloads your APK and analyzes it to understand how your authentication or payment logic works.

 🎯 Interview answer

-«"Android applications can be reverse engineered, so we use techniques such as R8 obfuscation, secure backend validation and APK signing to increase protection."»
+«"Android applications can be reverse engineered, so we use techniques such as R8 obfuscation, secure backend validation, and APK signing to increase protection."»

 ---